Guidance

 2.1 Background

-The main aim of check weighing is to enforce GB law concerning weight limits.
-These exist to reduce damage to roads and bridges, to protect the environment, to improve road safety and to help ensure fair competition.
+The main aim of check weighing is to enforce UK law concerning the maximum permitted weight limits for vehicles.
+These exist to reduce damage to roads and bridges, to improve road safety and to help ensure fair competition.

 2.2 Requirements at check-weighing

 Weighings can be carried out on various types of equipment.
-These will normally have been tested by an Inspector of Weights and Measures.
-Fuller details of specific requirements for different types of weighing equipment can be found in Section 3.
+These must have been tested by:

 A vehicle on the highway may be stopped or directed for the purposes of weighing by a uniformed police officer or an accredited DVSA stopping officer.
-An authorised DVSA officer (but not an accredited stopping officer) may, however, on production of his/her authority direct a stationary vehicle to a weighing site at any time without the need for a police officer to be involved.
+However, an authorised enforcement examiner (but not an accredited stopping officer) may, on production of their authority direct a stationary vehicle to a weighing site at any time without the need for a police officer to be involved.

 Drivers must comply with any lawful instruction given by an authorised officer.
 Failure to do so will constitute an offence and may lead to prosecution of the offender.
 It is the driver’s responsibility to inform the authorised officer requiring the vehicle to be weighed of any unusual characteristics of the vehicle or load.